In our series highlighting 12 effective strategies to score holiday book sales, steps 4-6 include getting your book distributed and driving sales.

 We’ve heard dozens of success stories from authors who made the critical decision to replace their original covers, and sales soared.
 Maybe your book can experience the same success.

 2. Metadata.
 The other way readers can discover your book is anything but visual.
 It’s called metadata.
-Simply put, metadata is a term that describes data about data, and it’s crucial for your book’s discoverability.
+Simply put, metadata is data about data, and it’s crucial for your book’s discoverability.

 Metadata is one of the least understood components when publishing an eBook, but it’s critical to your marketing and sales efforts.
 Metadata is all the information related to a specific book, including: